Questo contenuto non è disponibile nella lingua selezionata.

 In addition to its expanded support for novel media types, Red Hat Quay ensures compatibility with Docker images, including V2_2 and V2_1 formats.
 This compatibility with Docker V2_2 and V2_1 images demonstrates Red Hat Quay’s' commitment to providing a seamless experience for Docker users.
 Moreover, Red Hat Quay continues to extend its support for Docker V1 pulls, catering to users who might still rely on this earlier version of Docker images.

 Support for OCI artifacts are enabled by default.
-The following examples show you how to use some some media types, which can be used as examples for using other OCI media types.
+The following examples show you how to use some media types, which can be used as examples for using other OCI media types.

 16.1.
 Helm and OCI prerequisites